PeymanKh/maze_navigator_agent/README.md

 ## 1. Rational Agent
 Different people approach AI with different goals in mind.
 Here the main question is do you want to model humans or try to achieve the optimal results?
 According to what we call the standard model, AI is concerned mainly with rational agent which takes the best possible action in a situation.
 A rational agent is any entity that can perceive its environment through sensors and acts upon that environment using actuators.
 The key characteristic of a rational agent is its ability to make decisions or choose actions that maximize its chances of achieving a certain goal or set of goals.
 Rationality, in this context, means that given a set of perceptions and a knowledge base, the agent will perform an action that is expected to bring about the best outcome according to a specific performance measure.
 This measure can vary depending on the agent's objectives, such as maximizing utility, minimizing cost, or achieving a particular state.
 Rational agents can be simple or complex, ranging from automated thermostats to sophisticated robotic systems.
-They can operate in a variety of environments and are designed to optimize their performance based on the principles of rationality, which involve selecting the best available option considering the given information and any constraints.

 <a name="environment"></a>
 ## 2. Environment
-The entire universe could be considered as the environment, but practically speaking, it's only the part of the universe around the agent that can influence or be influenced by what the agent's actions.
+The entire universe could be considered as the environment, but practically speaking, it's only the part of the universe around the agent that can influence or be influenced by the agent's actions.
 Environments can be physical, like a robot navigating a room, or virtual, like a software agent operating within a computer system.
 They can also vary in terms of their properties such as being predictable or unpredictable.
 The complexity of an agent's behavior and its decision-making process are often directly related to the complexity of its environment.
 Understanding the environment is crucial for designing an agent that can effectively achieve its goals within that context.

 <a name="search"></a>